 Common collective funds: Valued at fair value reported by the fund manager based on the underlying investments within each fund and are expressed in units representing the net asset value of each fund.
 These are investment vehicles valued using the NAV provided by the fund trustee based on the value of the underlying assets owned by the trust, minus its liabilities, and then divided by the number of shares outstanding.
-These investments do not have a readily determinable fair value and as a practical expedient, the Fund relies on net asset values as the fair value for certain investments as of the Plan's measurement date.
+As a practical expedient, the Fund relies on net asset values as the fair value for common collective funds as of the Plan's measurement date.
 There are no imposed redemption restrictions nor does the Plan have any contractual obligations to further invest in the common collective trust funds.
 The NAV is classified within Level 2 of the fair value hierarchy.